tublitzed/picture-smith/README.md

 # picture-smith
-learning Express and Redux
+Learning Express and Redux

-## To start the application:

-- `npm run dev` - this will restart the server locally when making changes to the server. `npm start` will also work, but it won't restart the server.

 ## TODOS

-- Get the watch scripts to watch both css and js.
+- Fix the build scripts.
+For now, just run `npm start` for the server in one window, and `npm run watch` for js builds only in another.